Skip to main contentScroll Top

 Visiting time: 1 hour

 We start with a temple a stone's throw from the historic center.
-Le What Saket, his full name What Saket Ratcha sack Maha Wihan (available in thaï : วัดสระเกศราชวรมหาวิหาร) is nicknamed the temple of the golden mountain, because it is characterized by its chedi gilded at the summit, dominating a small artificial mound of 80 m, vestige of a construction started by King Rama III (reigned from 1824 to 1851).
+Wat Saket, whose full name is Wat Saket Ratcha Wora Maha Wihan (in Thai: วัดสระเกศราชวรมหาวิหาร) is nicknamed the temple of the golden mountain, because it is characterized by its golden chedi at the top, dominating a small artificial mound of 80 m, a vestige of a construction begun by King Rama III (reigning from 1824 to 1851).

-The building collapsed due to the soft ground on which it is built, right next to two canals.
-Abandoned for a time, the partial construction became covered with vegetation, giving it the appearance of a small hill.
-It is from this period that he earned his nickname Phu Khao (mountain), the hill.
+The structure subsided due to the soft ground on which it was built, right next to two canals.
+Abandoned for a time, the partial structure became overgrown with vegetation, giving it the appearance of a small hill.
+It is from this period that it acquired its nickname Phu Khao (ภูเขา), the hill.

-His successor Rama IV (1851-1868), then had a small one built chedi at the top.
-The latter was completed during the reign of Rama V. (one- 1910).
-It was then that an important relic of the Buddha, coming from India, was enshrined under the chedi.
+His successor, Rama IV (1851-1868), then had a small chedi built on the summit.
+This was completed during the reign of Rama V (1868-1910).
+It was then that an important relic of the Buddha, brought from India, was enshrined beneath the chedi.

 wat saket before its completion bangkok